1428 Elm Street: Setting

-The house as Freddy's home
+Freddy's home

+Early in the series, it was more ambiguous whether the house was Freddy's or not, or merely tied to him because of Nancy.
+Freddy's Dead: The Final Nightmare, however, confirms that Freddy lived at 1428 with his wife and daughter.

 In The Dream Master, Kristen Parker refers to 1428 Elm Street as Freddy's home while visiting it in real life with her friends.
-Halloween Horror Nights and various media such as "Escape from 1428 Elm Street" propagates the idea of the Thompson/Walsh house also having been Freddy's house.
-In the book "The Nightmare Never Ends: The Official History of Freddy Krueger and the 'Nightmare on Elm Street' Films", Andy Mangels supplies a "Key to Map of Springwood" which lists Elm Street residents and lists the Krueger's as living on 1665 Elm Street, and further argues that the houses might only look similar due to having the same designers, but the webmaster of Nightmare on Elm Street Companion argues that Freddy's Dead: The Final Nightmare definitely portrayed Freddy's original home as being in fact 1428 Elm Street, including a deleted scene where Maggie finds a hidden room in the basement of the house where Freddy kept all his weapons and tools designed for murder when he lived, and that the franchise has consistently referred to the house as "Freddy's house".
-A Nightmare on Elm Street: The Beginning, Andy Mangels' comic book sequel to Freddy's Dead: The Final Nightmare that was never finished due to the bankruptcy of Innovation Publishing and only saw two issues released, would have established that the reason for why Freddy is consistently drawn to 1428 Elm Street is because his original glove is hidden in its cellar.
+Halloween Horror Nights and various media such as Escape from 1428 Elm Stree propagates the idea of the Thompson/Walsh house also having been Freddy's house.

+In the book The Nightmare Never Ends: The Official History of Freddy Krueger and the Nightmare on Elm Street Films, Andy Mangels supplies a map of Springwood that lists Elm Street residents and lists the Kruegers as living on 1665 Elm Street, and further argues that the houses might only look similar due to having the same designers.
+A Nightmare on Elm Street: The Beginning, Andy Mangels' two-issue comic book sequel to Freddy's Dead: The Final Nightmare that was never finished due to the bankruptcy of Innovation Publishing, would have established that the reason why Freddy is consistently drawn to 1428 Elm Street is because his original glove is hidden in its cellar.
+The webmaster of Nightmare on Elm Street Companion says instead, however, that Freddy's Dead: The Final Nightmare definitely portrayed Freddy's original home as being 1428 Elm Street, including a deleted scene where Maggie finds a hidden room in the basement of the house where Freddy kept all his weapons and tools designed for murder when he lived, and that the franchise has consistently referred to the house as "Freddy's house".